 Extensions & Late submissions

-All assessment items will be submitted online via the unit UCLearn site.
-Written parts of the assignments must be submitted in the required format, on hard copy, 1.5 to double spaced, with page numbers and student names on every page.
-The first page of each assessment submission should include the following information:
+Written parts of assignments must be submitted in the required format, 1.5 to double spaced with page numbers on each page.

 Responsibility for Understanding